sbt tips and tricks

 Global / cancelable := true

-This one is also handy if you see that compilation would fail, but apparently compiler would run for a long time before it exits with an error message.
+This one is also handy if you see that compilation will fail, but apparently the compiler would run for a long time before it exits with an error message.

 Summary